tjcarney89/swift-slapchat-lab-ios-0217/README.md

 #####Data Store

 1. Check out `DataStore.swift`.
-We've set a few things up for you: singleton, `saveContext()`, and a section titled `Core Data Stack` where the getter for an `NSManagedObjectContext` property is being overridden.
+We've set a few things up for you: a singleton, `saveContext()`, and a section titled `Core Data Stack` where the getter for an `NSManagedObjectContext` property is being overridden.
 Let's look at that getter.
    1. There's necessary boilerplate (read: boring, Apple-provided) code for linking an `NSManagedObjectContext` to your `.xcdatamodeld`, and we've thrown it in the getter for our context property.
 This is good because the context needs to be setup a particular way, and overriding the getter allows us to properly set it up whenever it may need.
    2. Notice that there is an auto-complete section within this method.
 Enter the name of your .xcdatamodeld (`"slapChat"`), linking your data model to a SQLite database.
 Read through the boilerplate and try to make sense of it.
 3. We already setup `saveContext()` because it's simply more boilerplate.
 Your task is to setup `fetchData()`.
-   - This is Data*Store*, so add a public `Array` property to hold your fetched objects.
+   - This is Data*Store*, so add an `Array` property to hold your fetched objects.
 Name it `messages`.
    - Implement `fetchData()` to create an `NSFetchRequest`, have your context `execute` it, and set the results to your `messages` array.

 That's it!
 Your model and data store are now ready to fetch and save `Message`s.